How to Read Auction Sheet

 Understanding the Grading System

 Japanese auction sheets utilize a grading system ranging from 0 to 6 for overall condition, with 6 being the highest grade.
-Interior condition is graded from A to D, with A representing the best condition.
+The interior condition is graded from A to D, with A representing the best condition.
 Additional grades may denote body condition, such as 4 B B, where B signifies body condition.

-• Grade 6: New
+• Grade 6: New but with Few kilometers of mileage

 • Grade 5: As new with no condition faults